LDSSA/ds-prep-course/README.md

 You should always be using a virtual environment to install python packages.
 We'll use _venv_ to set them up.

-To install and update packages, we'll be using _pip_ is the reference Python package manager.
+To install and update packages, we'll be using _pip_ which is the reference Python package manager.

 If you are using Ubuntu you will need to install a couple of packages first, this can be done in a terminal by running: